Gathering Dreams

 Have you ever heard of Airbnb?
 Of course, you have!
 You’ve probably used it to save money on one of your latest trips!

-But how about making money with it?
 If you have a finished basement, garage apartment, or spare bedroom, you can turn it into cash by posting it on Airbnb.
-You’ll be surprised at how quickly the revenue adds up to something big!

 Depending on your location, you can make over $100 a night for a room.
-And if you have a house, you can make much much more!
+And if you have a house, you can make much, much more!

 37. YouTube it and fix it yourself

 We are all for hiring the pros to do the tricky work, but there’s no need to turn to expensive service with many repairs.
 YouTube some how-to videos and hone your handyman skills.
-Not only will you learn new things, but you’ll also save a bundle on labor charges.

-A few things I learned to do thanks to YouTube to save a lot of money:
+Here are a few things I learned to do thanks to YouTube to save a lot of money:

-• cut my fringe ($10 every 2 weeks – estimate savings $260 a year- a whopping $2,600 over 10 years!)
+• Cut my fringe ($10 every two weeks – estimate savings of $260 a year- a whopping $2,600 over ten years!)

-• replace a light switch (between $50 to $150)
+• Replace a light switch (between $50 to $150)

-• replace a radiator (yes, I am not kidding – go DIYers!
+• Replace a radiator (yes, I am not kidding – go DIYers!
 Saved between $200 to $300)

 38. Get a smart thermostat

 I love my Nest Thermostat!
-We got it around 3 years ago, and it has helped us save hundreds of dollars on our home heating costs.
-Smart thermostats give you total control over your home temperature and allow you to program schedules for each day of the week.
-You can easily change your settings and see how much you are using every day!
+We got it around three years ago, which has helped us save hundreds of dollars on our home heating costs.

 Stop paying to maintain your home’s comfort when you’re not there, and invest in one today to see savings on your energy bill.